 Click here to read: Taubes and the case against sugar

-Right now, I’m not reading any books but focusing on researching and writing a second book
+I’m focusing on researching and writing a second book

-My #1 hobby is spending time with my wife and kids.
+My best hobby is time with my wife and kids.
 They are my everything.

 My dad always told me that if I worked hard I could accomplish anything.
-Those words have always stuck with me, even to today.
+That always stuck with me, even today.